piyush-eon/Piyush-eon/README.md

 ### Hi there, I'm Piyush👦,
 A 22 Y/O Web designer🌈 and developer🎯 from India.

+- 👨‍💻 Interning as a React JS Developer
-- 🌱 I’m currently learning NodeJs, Express and ReactJs
+- 🌱 I’m currently learning NodeJs, Express and MongoDB
 - 📫 How to reach me: You may follow me on [Instagram](https://instagram.com/piyush.vo) - [@Piyush_eon](https://twitter.com/piyush_eon)
 - 🎙 Freelance Voice Over Artist